Ampika Pickston

-Ampika Pickston is an English model, reality TV star and business owner.
-She is best known for starring in The Real Housewives of Cheshire from 2015 to 2017.
-Pickston is the CEO of Ampika's Aesthetics, a training school based in Hale, Greater Manchester, which teaches Aesthetics procedures.
+Ampika Pickston (born 23 July 1981) is an English model, reality TV star and business owner.
+She starred in The Real Housewives of Cheshire from 2015 to 2017.
+Pickston is the CEO of Ampika's Aesthetics, a training school based in Hale, Greater Manchester, which teaches aesthetic procedures.

 Early life

-Pickston was born in Oldham, Lancashire, and grew up in Shaw, Lancashire, where she was raised by her grandfather, William Fawcet.
-Her father, Paul, worked for British Telecom during her early years.
+Pickston was born in Oldham, Lancashire, and grew up in Shaw, Lancashire, where she was raised by her grandfather, William Fawcett.
+Her father, Paul Fawcett, worked for British Telecom during her early years.
 Pickston attended Rishworth School.
-Her mother is Thai.
+Her mother, whose surname is Yachan, is Thai.

 The Real Housewives of Cheshire

-In January 2015, the British reality TV series The Real Housewives of Cheshire debuted, with Ampika Pickston as one of the original cast members, along with Leanne Brown, Magali Gorré, Tanya Bardsley, Lauren Simon and Dawn Ward.
-A British adaptation of the long-running American series The Real Housewives of Orange County, the series follows the lives of a selection of wealthy women in Cheshire.
+In January 2015, the British reality TV series The Real Housewives of Cheshire debuted, with Ampika Pickston as one of the original cast members, along with Leanne Brown, Magali Gorré, Seema Malhotra, Tanya Bardsley, Lauren Simon and Dawn Ward.
+A British adaptation of the long-running American series The Real Housewives of Beverley Hills, the series follows the lives of a group of wealthy women in Cheshire.
 Pickston left the show at the end of season 5 (2017) after appearing in 55 episodes and three reunions.
+Pickston returned to the show for season 17 (2024) in a recurring capacity.

 Pickston won the Best Female Personality Award at the Sixth Annual National Reality TV Awards.